 - 3 cups A/P flour sifted

 - 1 cup whole milk

-- Add butter and sugar to mixing bowl and cream until light and fluffy.
+- Add butter, sugar, and shortening to the bowl of a stand mixer and cream for about 5 minutes until light and fluffy.

 - Add eggs one at a time, mixing well.

 - While mixer is on low, add vanilla and dash of salt.